Tips for buying a home

 Take copious notes of unusual features, colors and design elements.

 Pay attention to the home's surroundings.
 What is next door?
-Do 2-story homes tower over your single story?
+Do 2-story homes tower over your single storey?

 Immediately after leaving, rate each home on a scale of 1 to 10, with 10 being the highest.